DBD22 - DCC Block Detector Application Information

 Block Detector:

-The DBD22 can be used as a block occupancy detector for several of Team Digital products, but specially for the SIC24.
-The DBD22 can operate from 5 volts which the SIC24 provides on it's input connectors.
+The DBD22 can be used as a block occupancy detector for several of Team Digital products, but specially for the SIC24 (SIC24 refers to SIC24AD also).
+The DBD22 can operate from 5 volts which the SIC24 provides on its input connectors.
 The DBD22 output voltage levels are then compatible with the SIC24 inputs.
 See SIC24 application information for a diagram of two DBD22s connected to a SIC24.

-The DBD22 is designed sense high frequency DCC AC current and will not work with DC current or 60 cycle AC current.
+The DBD22 is designed to sense high frequency DCC AC current and will not work with DC current or 60 cycle AC current.

 Sensitivity Issues:

-There are several reasons why the DBD22 may indicate a block is occupied when in fact there is no engine or rolling stock in the block.
-If there is a LED or some kind of indicator that is powered from the track, this could cause the DBD22 to show occupied.
 High humidity conditions can cause a problem.
 Perhaps the ballast is damp for some reason.
 Water can act like a resistor between the rails.
 There can be enough distributed capacitance in the DCC wires to cause a small amount of current to flow and thus causing a false indication.
 To keep the capacitance to a minimum, place the DBD22 close to the block it is detecting.
-Keep the the block feed wire or any of the block track feeder wires from running right next to other wires for long distances.
+Keep the block feed wire or any of the block track feeder wires from running right next to other wires for long distances.
 Do not twist the block feed wire with another wire.

 In some cases it may be desirable to decrease the sensitivity of the DBD22.
 A resistor connected between the holes near each of the current sensors will decrease the sensitivity.
-Start with a 22K resistor.
+Start with a 10K resistor.
 The smaller the resistor value, the less sensitive.
 The resistor can be mounted on either side of the circuit board.
 Keep the resistor leads short.

 You can use the DBD22 for over current warning by connecting a buzzer to one of its outputs.
 Experimentation will give you the exact trigger point desired.